evgenyneu/covid19/README.md

 ## Exclusion of China

 The model does not include the data for China because the the number of confirmed cases have levelled off, as shown below.
-This could indicate that the virus has invected most people.
-Alternatively, it could mean that the data are not accurate, and/or that the health care system is overwhelmed and is not able to test all people who are infected.
+This could indicate that the spread of is under control.
+Well done, China!

 ![Modelling COVID-19 confirmed cases in China with logistic function, observed cases](https://github.com/evgenyneu/covid19/raw/master/plots/2020_03_13_observed_china.png)